crazedsanity/cs-webapplibs/README.md

 (a.k.a.
 "CS-WebAppLibs" or "CSWAL")

+WARNING #1: If you don't read what sparse documentation there is, you probably won't get it.

+WARNING #2: This code was not written for the faint of heart.
+The naming conventions may be inconsistent.
+Some of these classes, such as the WebDBUpgrade system, is made to be transparent, so interacting with it can be difficult; others, such as the logging system, are meant to be used with little need to understand their inner- workings.

+*On to the documentation...*

 This is a set of libraries for working with PHP-based web applications.
 It builds upon the foundation of CS-Content, which can be found at [ http://github.com/crazedsanity/cs-content ]; it also builds upon CS-PHPXML,